TN and B-1 Classification under the USMCA (formerly NAFTA)

 Unlike H-1B status, an employer of a person in TN status is not required to meet prevailing wage requirements, or comply with LCA requirements and restrictions.
-Although TNs from Mexico were initially subject to such requirements, the provision of the NAFTA treaty calling for them sunseted in 2003.
+Although TNs from Mexico were initially subject to such requirements, the provision of the original NAFTA treaty calling for them sunset in 2003.

 “Dual Intent” Does Not Apply

 Another important difference between TN and H-1B status is that TN status is not a “dual intent” status, meaning an applicant for a TN admission must be entering solely for a temporary period (nonimmigrant intent), and must not harbor a desire to seek permanent residency while here (immigrant intent).
 While some ports of entry are more flexible on this than others, the statute and regulations prohibit dual intent.
 This prohibition has been reaffirmed in recent official DHS policy.